 Technical Definitions

 Questioning “what is a chimney liner” or “what is a condensate pump”?
-Our website is dedicated to help you understand and learn plumbing terms and definitions.
-Read below to know about AFUE, chimney liner, compressor, evaporator coil and more.
+Our website is dedicated to helping you understand and learn plumbing terms and definitions.
+Read below to learn about AFUE, chimney liners, compressors, evaporator coils, and more.

 Glossary of Terms: